jungangl/London-Housing-Price/README.md

 - Modeling
 - Evaluating and concluding

+## Challenges
-This challenge will make use of only what you learned in the following courses:
+This project will make use of only what you learned in the following courses:
 - Prework courses (Introduction to Python for Data Science, Intermediate Python for Data Science)
 - Data Types for Data Science
 - Python Data Science Toolbox (Part One)